olaf500/GPU-Passthrough-Manjaro-Linux-to-Windows10/README.md

 xrandr --output DisplayPort-0 --mode 3840x2160 --pos 0x0 --rotate normal --output HDMI-0 --mode 1920x1080 --pos 3840x0 --rotate normal --scale 2x2 --output DVI-0 --off
 ```

-If hiDPI is still to big, you can apply fractional scaling with xrandr by adding --scale 1.25x1.25 to that output.
+If hiDPI is still too big, you can apply fractional scaling with xrandr by adding --scale 1.25x1.25 to that output.
 When screens change configuration, you might need to reapply it, I didn't find a solution that does it out of the box.
 I also added it as a startup script in XFCE settings/Sessions and startups/Applicaiton Autostart/
 ```
 sh -c "sleep 3 && /home/max/.screenlayout/dual1.sh"
 ```